Kartikey0205/Frontend-Development-Bootcamp/Readme.md

 > In this I had learned how to make pagination.

 ##### _**Click here to checkout my Admin Dashboard**_ [Admin Dashboard](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project8-AdminDashboard/)

+---

+### Project 9 -- Random Password Generator

+_**From This project I started understanding the concept of JavaScript and here the first one what I had learned so far**_

+> In this I had learned how to make a clickable event on some button , how to make a function in javascript , hoe to use some mathematics concept and function, using strict javascript , set Time out and set Interval and so on....

+##### _**Click here to checkout my Random Password Generator**_ [Random Password Generator](https://kartikey0205.github.io/Frontend-Development-Bootcamp/Project9-RandomPassGen/)